RSM-git/rsm-git.github.io/content/network-analysis.md

 | Section modularity       | 0.246                              | 0.239                              |
 | Louvain modularity       | 0.547                              | 0.701                              |
 | Randomization modularity | $$X\sim\mathcal{N}(0.016, 0.003)$$ | $$X\sim\mathcal{N}(0.030, 0.001)$$ |

+From the randomization experiments we can see that although the section partitioning is quite a bit lower than the modularity than the partitioning obtained by using the Louvain algorithm, but it is still significantly better than randomly partitioning the graph, which is what we would expect.

+It is quite likely that the modularity of the Louvain partitioning of the New York Times graph is so high because of the large blob of nodes in the center of the graph, likely being assigned the same community by the algorithm.
+This is likely due to the fact that the blob is so densely connected that it is very hard to break it up into smaller communities.